ClemHubble/dsc180a/README.md

 # Llama-3.1-8B-Instruct Analysis

 Welcome to our DSC 180A Capstone Repo!
-This repo contains code for different methods of analyzing Llama-3.1-8B-Instruct's performance.
+This repo contains code for different methods for quantifying LLM uncertainty.
+We specifically focus on Llama-3.1-8B-Instruct's performance.
 Each form of analysis is in its own branch.

 ## QRC
 This branch implements a full evaluation pipeline for Quantile Risk Calibration (QRC) on Llama-3.1-8B-Instruct, focusing on how the model’s confidence behaves under different sampling conditions.
 QRC is a tail-focused calibration metric that examines model performance on the top-k% most confident predictions—in our case, the top 10%.
 Unlike traditional accuracy or ECE, which average over all predictions, QRC isolates the model’s strongest claims and tests whether high confidence actually corresponds to high correctness.